viggy-ravi/gene-prediction/README.md

     # Go to gene-prediction folder
     %cd gene-prediction/

-Open the `Binary-Classification-of-Coding-and-Noncoding-Genes.ipynb` file and install the necessary dependendies.
+Open the `gene_prediction_pipeline.ipynb` file and install the necessary dependendies.
 You will then be able to replicate the results from this notebook.

-### Dependencies
-* os
-* sys
-* re
-* itertools
-* textwrap
-* random
-* numpy
-* scipy
-* Bio
-* tensorflow
-* pandas
-* matplotlib
-* seaborn